dream-bit-de/nodejs-webpack-boilerplate/README.md

 ## :tada: Usage

-To use this boilerplate you'll have to clone this repo and copy the files you need to your new porject.
+To use this boilerplate you'll have to clone this repo and copy the files you need to your new project.
 You will find all informations in the files.

 - Use: `npm run webpackWatch` to start watching your files.
 You can change that name, just go ahead and do it in the package.json.